 This is what I’ve done, over and over again.
 By the time you have 500 killer blog posts over the years, you’ll pretty much outrank everybody.

-These SEO basics work, and when you do them consistently over a period of time, you will have online business success from a steady and increasing flow of website traffic!
+The SEO basics we have discussed throughout this tutorial work, and when you do them consistently over a period of time, you will have online business success from a steady and increasing flow of website traffic!

 Learn SEO by doing it.